Justin Reid: 2024

 He returned as the starting free safety under defensive coordinator Steve Spagnuolo and started alongside free safety Bryan Cook.
 On September 5, 2024, he started in the Kansas City Chiefs' home-opener against the Baltimore Ravens and collected a season-high nine combined tackles (eight solo) in the Chiefs 27–20 victory.
 In Week 17, Reid made five solo tackles and intercepted a pass by Russell Wilson to tight end Pat Freiermuth during a 29–10 victory at the Pittsburgh Steelers.
 He started in 16 games which he appeared in and recorded 87 combined tackles (61 solo), nine pass deflections, and two interceptions.
 He received an overall grade of 78.2 from Pro Football Focus in 2024, which ranked 10th among all qualifying safeties.

 The Kansas City Chiefs finished the 2024 NFL season a top the AFC West with a 15–2 record to clinch a first round bye.
 On January 18, 2025, Reid made seven combined tackles (five solo) and one pass break up during a 23–14 win against the Houston Texans in the AFC Wildcard Game.
 The following week, they defeated the Buffalo Bills 32–29 in the AFC Championship Game.
 On February 9, 2025, Reid started in Super Bowl LIX and made seven combined tackles (five solo) as the Chiefs lost 40–22 against the Philadelphia Eagles.

 New Orleans Saints

 2025

 On March 12, 2025, Reid signed with the New Orleans Saints on a three–year, $31.50 million contract that includes $22.25 million guaranteed upon signing.
+In Week 12 against the Atlanta Falcons, Reid intercepted a Kirk Cousins pass that ricocheted off of Kyle Pitts' hands, returning the ball 49 yards for a touchdown.
+The pick-six was the first Saints interception returned for a touchdown since Tyrann Mathieu did so on October 8, 2023.